 Birmingham School Crosswalk Accident Lawyers

-If your son or daughter suffered injuries at a school crosswalk due to a motorist’s negligent actions, contact the Birmingham child injury attorneys of Farris, Riley & Pitt, LLP right now.
+If your son or daughter suffered injuries at a school crosswalk due to a motorist’s negligent actions, the Birmingham child injury attorneys of Farris, Riley & Pitt, LLP can help.
 You might be entitled to compensation for your child’s required medical treatment, emotional trauma endured, and other losses that result from the car accident.

 Children are at a higher risk of injury in accidents involving vehicles when they are pedestrians.
 That’s because drivers often forget about people walking near their cars.
 Instead, they’re watching for other vehicles to avoid during their daily commutes.
 That places young kids in danger whether they’re walking to school or crossing the road.